Macksville, Kansas

 Macksville is a city in Stafford County, Kansas, United States.
 As of the 2020 census, the population of the city was 471.
+It is located along Highway 50.

 History

-Macksville was founded about 1885.
+Macksville was first settled in 1878 and the town was founded about 1885.
+The town formerly hosted a stop on the Atchison, Topeka, and Santa Fe Railway and a weekly newspaper (the Enterprise).
 It was named for George Mack, the first postmaster of Stafford County.